top of page

 • Metal key & lock

 When you are out shopping and see an old ugly printer’s tray, don’t pass it up.
-Create a beautiful shadow box to preserve your memories.
-You will love the results!
+Create a beautiful box that preserves your memories.
+I promise, you will love the results!

 Blessings,